Jerry Jones: Personal life

-In November 2022, a 1957 photo surfaced depicting a 14-year-old Jones witnessing an argument where White students attempted to prevent six African-American students from entering North Little Rock High School in Arkansas.
+In November 2022, a 1957 photo surfaced depicting a 14-year-old Jones witnessing White students attempting to prevent six African-American students from entering North Little Rock High School in Arkansas.
 North Little Rock was beginning to integrate in 1957.
 Despite the school's head football coach ordering the team (which Jones was a part of) to stay away from such scenes, Jones said he was there as a curious bystander.
 Jones also stated: "I don't know that I or anybody anticipated or had a background of knowing what was involved.
 It was more a curious thing."
 Jones has expressed regret in not doing more to help the Black students feel more accepted at Little Rock.

 In 2025, Jones donated $1 million to MAGA Inc., a super PAC that supports Donald Trump.

 In August 2025, Jones revealed that he was diagnosed with stage 4 cancer in 2010.